Cycling74/ease/ReadMe-Public.md

 ## Support

-For support, please use the developer forums at: http://cycling74.com/forums/
+For support, please use the Max forums at: http://cycling74.com/forums/